richin13/dotfiles/README.md

 ## Troubleshoot

 You might run into some issues when running `make dotfiles`.
-Under the hood, make will execute `stow` to create the symlinks to the dotfiles.
-First make sure you have installed `stow`
+Under the hood, make will execute `xstow` to create the symlinks to the dotfiles.
+First make sure you have installed `xstow`

 ```
-# When in ArchLinux
-$ sudo pacman -S --noconfirm stow

 # When in LinuxMint (or any Debian based distro)
-$ sudo apt install -y stow
+$ sudo apt install -y xstow
 ```

-Another issue you might run into is `stow` not being able to create the symlinks.
+Another issue you might run into is `xstow` not being able to create the symlinks.
 This happens when the files already exists in you home directory and are not symlinks.
 Make sure to backup your existing dotfiles before proceeding.